zed-alpha/shadow-gadgets/README.md

   state and animations.
 If that core solution is sufficient, you probably don't want the overhead here.

-+ The `inflation` package and tools therein haven't been updated since the first few versions, apart from minor maintenance and the project-wide docs overhaul.
-  This package just offers a couple of different ways to apply the library's custom properties by hooking into the inflation pipeline.
++ The `inflation` package and tools haven't been updated since the first few versions, apart from minor maintenance and docs updates.
+These tools just offer a couple of additional ways to apply the library's custom properties, by hooking into the layout inflation pipeline.
 I doubt that they're of much use to anyone else, so I stopped working on them.
-Their old README section was removed to [this wiki page][LayoutInflationHelpersWiki].
+They're still perfectly functional, however, and their original README section can be found on [this wiki page][LayoutInflationHelpersWiki].

 <br />